Module Private Keys

 These aren’t module keys in the sense described previously (for instance, they are not enumerated by Cmd_GetKMList), but they are persistent keys private to the module.

-These are the module’s long-term signing keys.
-They are generated in the factory and fixed for the lifetime of the module (i.e. they survive reinitialization).
+It is generated in the factory and fixed for the lifetime of the module (i.e. it survives reinitialization).

-A warrant is a certificate make in the factory which binds KLF(or KLF2) to a module’s ESN.
-It can be used as part of a communication protocol to assure a peer that it is talking to a particular module.
+A warrant is a certificate created in the factory that binds the module’s electronic serial number (ESN) to its KLF2 public key.
+Warrants can be used as part of communication protocols to assure a peer that it is talking to a specific module.

-Cmd_GetKLF can be used to get a handle to the public half of KLF.
-Cmd_GetModuleState and Cmd_SignModuleState can be used to retrieve the public half of KLF or KLF2.
+Cmd_GetModuleState and Cmd_SignModuleState can be used to retrieve the public half of KLF2.

 KML (Module Per-Initialization Signing Key)